Unity-Technologies/com.unity.multiplayer.docs/docs/components/networkmanager.md

 - [NetworkManager.NetworkTickSystem](../advanced-topics/networktime-ticks#network-ticks.md): Use this to adjust the frequency of when NetworkVariables are updated.
 - [NetworkManager.CustomMessagingManager](../advanced-topics/message-system/custom-messages.md): Use this system to create and send custom messages.

-## Starting a Server, Host, or Client
+## Starting a server, host, or client

 In order to perform any netcode related action that involves sending messages, you must first have a server started and listening for connections with at least one client (_a server can send RPCs to itself when running as a host_) that is connected.  to accomplish this, you must first start your `NetworkManager` as a server, host, or client.
 There are three `NetworkManager` methods you can invoke to accomplish this: